TheFabione/AxeOS-Fleet-Manager/README.md

 AxeOS Fleet Manager solves this by briefly opening the device's own page in a background tab and running the request from inside that page's context — same-origin, with the session cookie attached automatically.
 The tab opens and closes in a flash; you just see the action succeed.
 Read-only monitoring uses ordinary direct requests.

+The same technique powers live streaming: an insecure `ws://` WebSocket can't be opened from the extension's secure origin, so live logs and live difficulty run the WebSocket inside the device's own page and relay each line back to the dashboard — exactly how the device's own web UI streams its logs.

-The extension is built on **Manifest V3** with a service worker for network scanning and reads, and all write actions routed through the tab-injection mechanism.
+The extension is built on **Manifest V3** with a service worker for network scanning and reads, and all write and streaming actions routed through the tab-injection mechanism.
 No external runtime dependencies.

 ---